Tonymunyao12/BlessedCodersTrue/README.md

 ## Special Thanks ❤️

-Special thanks to [Jacobo Martínez](https://github.com/cobidev) for inspiring me to create something useful for the Developer Community. **Jacobo** is the creator of [Simplefolio](https://github.com/cobidev/simplefolio) which is another great Portfolio website Template for Developers.
+Special thanks to [John Doe](https://github.com/rammcodes) for inspiring me to create something useful for the Developer Community. **John Doe** is the creator of [dopefolio](https://github.com/rammcodes/dopefolio) which is another great Portfolio website Template for Developers.
 Check it out and show him some love ❤️

+Also as a bonus special thanks to [Jacobo Martínez](https://github.com/cobidev) for inspiring me to create something useful for the Developer Community. **Jacobo** is the creator of [Simplefolio](https://github.com/cobidev/simplefolio) which is another great Portfolio website Template for Developers.
+Check it out and show him some love too ❤️

 <br>